ggrossetie/asciidoctor-web-pdf/README.md

 **Asciidoctor extensions**

-Asciidoctor PDF can use Asciidoctor extensions written in JavaScript from the CLI.
+Asciidoctor Web PDF can use Asciidoctor extensions written in JavaScript from the CLI.
 For instance, if you want to use the [Asciidoctor Kroki](https://github.com/mogztter/asciidoctor-kroki) extension, you first need to install it:

     $ npm i asciidoctor-kroki